Energy Management for Parents: The Micro-Recovery System

 Start small.
 You don’t need all of this at once.
 You need one thing this week.
 One micro-recovery practice.
 One protected window.
 One tracking insight.
 Build from there.

 The goal isn’t to become rested or to hit your peak performance every day.
-The goal is sustainable.
-The goal is making it through the next five years of intensive parenting without burning out completely.
-The goal is showing up as a parent who’s tired but okay, as a professional who’s not performing at 100 percent but is doing solid work, as a person who’s learned to protect the energy they have left.
+Sustainable energy management for parents isn’t about reaching peak performance.
+It’s about showing up as a parent who’s tired but okay, as a professional who’s not performing at 100 percent but is doing solid work, as a person who’s learned to protect the energy they have left.

 Next 10 Minutes